Obstetrician/Gynecologist Jobs in USA with Visa Sponsorship

 How does J-1 status affect OB-GYN visa options?

-J-1 physicians with two-year home residency requirements must obtain waivers before changing status.
+J-1 visa physicians with two-year home residency requirements must obtain waivers before changing status.
 Conrad 30 state waiver programs specifically target physician shortages, while federal agency employment and rural practice waivers offer alternative pathways to permanent residency.

 What is the prevailing wage requirement for sponsored Obstetrician/Gynecologist jobs?